Numurkah Secondary College

 Picture

-Over many years, as part of our Year 10 Work Experience program, Numurkah Secondary College Year 10 students have had the opportunity to visit and observe a workplace to learn job-related skills in a field of interest.
+As part of our Year 10 Work Experience program, Numurkah Secondary College Year 10 students have had the opportunity to visit and observe a workplace to learn job-related skills in a field of interest.

 The school runs a scheduled one-week block of Work Experience each year.
-The 2025 Work Experience Program will run from Monday 30th June - Friday 4th July.
+The 2026 Work Experience Program will run from Monday 22nd - Friday 26th June.

-Numurkah Secondary staff are very supportive of this program and will assist students during the planning process.
+Numurkah Secondary Staff are very supportive of this program and will assist students during the planning process.
 NSC have a positive relationship between the school, local community and industry.

 Students are provided with an opportunity to debrief after their placement.
 This will involve reflecting on: Learnings in the workplace, work readiness, the impact of the placement on their career planning and comments made by the employer/supervisor on the evaluation form.